Dead Hand Control (album): Critical reception

 Dead Hand Control was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 69 based on 7 reviews.
 AnyDecentMusic? gave the release a 6.8 out of 10 based on 7 reviews.

 In a review for AllMusic, Marcy Donelson wrote: "Unlike his previous albums, the play times on Dead Hand Control vary widely, with tracks sometimes transitioning into one another.
 It ultimately has the effect of a night out at the club or, more precisely, a series of 12" extended dance mixes à la the 1980s that are cued up among radio cuts."
 Ben Miles of Clash said "Dead Hand Control, leaves you feeling somewhat underwhelmed as you come to the end of the 42 minute run time.
-Perhaps the most dominating issue on this LP is that it seems to fall short of what it’s clear intention is.
+Perhaps the most dominating issue on this LP is that it seems to fall short of what its clear intention is.
 Baio has nailed his colours to the mast in terms of what he is attempting to do with this album; bringing disparate and disenchanted individuals together with tales of selflessness and an eclectic influence of genres."